Antonis Rikka

 Anthony Stavros Ricca (Αντώνης Σταύρος Ρίκκα; born 3 March 1986), most known as Antonis Rikka, is a Greek former professional footballer who played as a defensive midfielder.

 Club career

 Marseille

 Born in Marseille, France, Rikka started his career in the city's biggest club, Olympique de Marseille.

 Skoda Xanthi

-After not beeing able to establish himself at Marseille, Rikka was released and joined Skoda Xanthi on 4 February 2006, making 4 appearances until the end of the season.
+After not being able to establish himself at Marseille, Rikka was released and joined Skoda Xanthi on 4 February 2006, making 4 appearances until the end of the season.
 Then, he joined on loan Niki Volos, a Beta Ethniki team, in order to gain more experiences.
 He stayed with them for the 2006–07 season, participating in 29 league games.
 Although his team finished last and relegated, his performances were good enough to make the Skoda Xanthi coach Emilio Ferrera trust him with a place in the following year's squad.
 Rikka grabbed the opportunity and having played 23 league games was one of the team's best players.